 With crypto now legally recognized by the government and regulated by the central bank, Bitcoin and other cryptocurrencies can now be used for commercial transactions and investments in Cuba.
 This move to promoting a crypto economy might go against the grain but is gaining traction.
 The moves put in place by Resolution 215 of 2021 should see a growth of digital asset services and including crypto exchanges.

-Crypto mining takes huge energy – which we all know – but Cuba remains poor and its energy infrastructure unable to provide sufficiently for the mining of Bitcoin – either legally or illegally.
+Crypto mining takes huge energy – which we all know – but Cuba remains poor and its energy infrastructure is unable to provide sufficient energy for the mining of Bitcoin – either legally or illegally.
 For a country that only gained internet less than four years ago, hi-tech mining in the country has some way to go yet.

 Being able to send and receive money anonymously, and get around financial sanctions has been a reason for the growth of crypto takeup among the population.
 But new levels of regulation are now being legislated within the country, and the need for global exchanges to adhere to ever more stringent Know Your Customer requirements and Anti-Money-Laundering laws will no doubt drive the Cuban crypto-economy into line with the rest of the world.

-At present the Cuban central bank has no plans to trial any form of central bank digital currency (CBDC) and the Government is still urging caution to citizens about the use of crypto along with warnings about fraud.
-Crypto remains an ambiguous subject by the state which neither strongly promotes or restricts it.
+At present, the Cuban Central Bank has no plans to try any form of central bank digital currency (CBDC) and the Government is still urging caution to citizens about the use of crypto along with warnings about fraud.
+Crypto remains an ambiguous subject by the state which neither strongly promotes nor restricts it.
 The banking system is, therefore, bound to follow whatever crypto situation develops following new regulations and licensing of digital asset services providers.

 Want to know the best countries in the world for doing business, where crypto tax implications are more favourable, which countries have the most progressive crypto legislation?
 The Coincub rankings are already an indispensable part of the crypto and blockchain world.
 Find out how Coincub can provide you orgnaisation with information and analysis tailored to your specific needs and/or to meet your planned activities.